Lay grass to create an instant lawn or revive a tired one

-- Edger or a long-bladed knife
+- Lawn edger or long-bladed garden knife

 - Soft broom

-How to prepare your site
+How to prepare the site

 If the soil where you're planning to lay your turf is poor in quality, or heavy in texture (such as a clay soil), dig in a 50/50 mix of top soil and sharp sand at this point to improve the drainage qualities.

 Use a garden rake to rake over the ground to produce an even surface.

 Firm down the soil by lightly rolling it with a garden roller or by treading the area down with your feet.

 Rake it over again, repeating the process until the whole area is level, even and firm, but not compacted.